William Alcock (footballer): Playing career

 Alcock was not one of the founding members of Recreativo de Huelva in December 1889, but he had a chalet near Hotel Colón, the place where it had been founded.
 He thus quickly became linked with the club, and just three months later, on 8 March 1890, he already was the team captain when the club faced Sevilla FC at the Hipódromo de Tablada (horse racing track), which ended in a 2–0 loss.
 This match is now considered to be the first official football match in Spain, which means that Alcock was the first official captain in Spanish football history, alongside Sevilla's Hugh MacColl.
 In most of the sources listing the line-ups of this match, Alcock and MacColl are the first to appear, leading many to wrongly assume that they were the goalkeepers.
-Even though Huelva lost, it is important to note that Alcock's team had never played together before, they had just returned from a four-hour train journey that same morning, and that the match was refereed by Edward F. Johnston, the president of Sevilla FC.
+Alcock's team had never played together before, they had just returned from a four-hour train journey that same morning, and the match was refereed by Edward F. Johnston, the president of Sevilla FC.

 Alcock starting as a forward in a press release for a match between Recreativo and Riotinto on 6 May 1892.

 Together with William Alexander Mackay, founder of the club, and Charles Wilson Adam, its first president, Alcock was one of the early promoters of the Recreativo.
 On 20 February 1892, he lined up for Huelva as a forward in a friendly match against Sevilla FC, which had been set to serve as a tie-breaker between the two teams, since their previous two encounters had ended in a draw; Huelva won 2–0.
 Three months later, on 6 May, he again started as a forward for Huelva, this time in a match against Rio Tinto FC, playing alongside the likes of George Wakelin, Benito Daniel, and James Reeves.
 In the press of Huelva, he was sometimes referred to as Guillermo Alcock.

 On 20 November 1904, the 34-year-old Alcock captained Huelva to a victory over the British sailors of the Seamen's Institute, thus winning the so-called Copa Seamen's Institute, a silver cup that had been donated by Recreativo's vice-president José Muñoz Pérez, similar to how King Alfonso XIII had donated a trophy to the winners of the Copa del Rey, which had been founded only a year earlier.
 Despite some indications that the club had lifted the Copa de la Raza in 1893 and the Copa Heráldica in 1898, the first cup that Huelva won based on strict documentary evidence was the Copa Seamen's Institute, which was lifted by captain Alcock near the Anglican Chapel of the "Seamen's Institute"; this trophy is the oldest that Recreativo has in its museum.